-- a. affected people, such as evacuees and families; - b. other stakeholder/affected groups, for example businesses; - c. spontaneous volunteers; - d. witnesses; and - e. potential donors/sponsors (equipment, services, supplies).
+- a. affected people, such as evacuees and families; - b. other stakeholder/affected groups, for example businesses; - c. spontaneous volunteers; - d. witnesses: and - e. potential donors/sponsors (equipment, services, supplies).

 Registration may be established and coordinated by the Response Management Authority.
 When Evacuation or Recovery Centres are activated, processes to support registration should be implemented as soon as possible.
 This may be supplemented or supported by regional arrangements for the ongoing coordination of registrations into the recovery phase.
-When Council is required to operate an Evacuation or Recovery Centre, registration will be implemented using the forms detailed in Council's Evacuation Centre Operating Procedures.
-Information collected on these forms may need to be provided to Red Cross if TASPOL requests the use of Register.Find.Reunite (RFR).
+When Council is required to operate an Evacuation or Recovery Centre, registration will be implemented using Survey123 application or through the equivalent paper forms.
+Information collected may need to be provided to Red Cross if TASPOL requests the use of Register.Find.Reunite (RFR).